-You must notify your local DELWP Authorised Officer if you acquire or receive wildlife that is listed as threatened under the Flora and Fauna Guarantee Act 1988, within 48 hours of acquiring or receiving a threatened wildlife species.
+You must notify your local Conservation Regulator Authorised Officer if you acquire or receive wildlife that is listed as threatened under the Flora and Fauna Guarantee Act 1988, within 48 hours of acquiring or receiving a threatened wildlife species.

 The fate of individual animals can have serious impacts on the conservation of threatened species.
-Any threatened species entering rehabilitation can provide useful information to DELWP about population dynamics and threats to the species.
-If the wildlife is unable to be rehabilitated, DELWP Authorised Officers may arrange for it to be placed into a captive-breeding program or a zoological institution.
+Any threatened species entering rehabilitation can provide useful information to DEECA about population dynamics and threats to the species.
+If the wildlife is unable to be rehabilitated, the Conservation Regulator may arrange for it to be placed into a captive-breeding program or a zoological institution.

-A list of threatened species under the Flora and Fauna Guarantee Act 1988 is available on the DELWP website at https://www.environment.vic.gov.au/conserving-threatened-species/flora-and-fauna-guarantee-act-1988.
+A list of threatened species under the Flora andFauna Guarantee Act 1988 is available on the DEECA website at environment.vic.gov.au/conservingthreatened-species/threatened-list.

-You must notify your local DELWP Authorised Officer immediately if you receive or acquire a threatened species.
-Please contact your local DELWP Authorised Officer if you are unsure of an animal's conservation status - please see contact list I n Appendix 1.
+You must notify your local Conservation Regulator Authorised Officer immediately if you receive or acquire a threatened species.
+Please contact your local Conservation Regulator Authorised Officer if you are unsure of an animal's conservation status - please see contact list in Appendix 1.